 It is in the middle of this authentic setting that the market flourishes every Sunday morning, one of the most famous in the Lot.

 Like any work of art, Quercy is above all a blank canvas. the stone limestone marks the natural but also cultural landscapes: houses, churches, mills, dry stone walls, ... and it is against this backdrop that a palette of lively and luminous colors will delight your discovery.

 The yellow of sunflower fields, like thousands of suns, will guide you through the winding roads.
 The shades of purple lavender plantations with an intoxicating fragrance that will give birth to essential oils and local floral waters.
 The green of oak forests which invite to walks, bike rides, horseback riding and make up a refreshing green setting in the middle of the causses.

 At the bend of the valleys, hides a rich and preserved heritage: wind mill proudly erected on the heights, Romanesque churches with discreet charm, the Montcuq Castrum and its count's tower or the medieval village of Castelnau-Montratier and its appearance of a bastide.

 The South of the Lot is full of Bastides, the “new towns” of the XNUMXth and XNUMXth centuries.
 Among them, Castelnau-Montratier will hold your attention.
-It responds to the standard plan: a central covered square and arcades, an outlying church and a parcel plan or checkerboard, composed of straight and parallel streets with houses and gardens.
+It responds to the standard plan: a central covered square and arcades, an outlying church and a plot plan or to damiers, composed of straight and parallel streets with houses and gardens.
 But it has an extra soul, that of its inhabitants and in particular of its artists who dress it with their decor every summer.
 Art and history blend together harmoniously.

 Other bastides have been waiting for you for a long time: